DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Method

 \textbf{3.
 Region Selection Coherence Reward.} Let $B = \{\text{bbox}^1,\dots,\text{bbox}^k\}$ be the set of bounding boxes predicted before \texttt{STOP}.
 We define the overlap scores with evidence regions $\mathcal{R}^+$ and irrelevant regions $\mathcal{R}^-$ as

 The reward is then defined as

 with $\beta_{\text{pos}}, \beta_{\text{neg}}, \gamma_{\varnothing} > 0$.

-\paragraph{Training Strategy.} Unlike prior works that require a supervised warm-up stage, we directly fine-tune Qwen2.5-VL with reinforcement learning, using Group Relative Policy Optimization (GRPO) and the composite reward in Eq.~\ref{eq:rans} and Eq.~\ref{eq:rsel}.
+\paragraph{Training Strategy.} We fine-tune Qwen2.5-VL with reinforcement learning, using Group Relative Policy Optimization (GRPO) and the composite reward in Eq.~\ref{eq:rans} and Eq.~\ref{eq:rsel}.
 GRPO compares multiple rollouts within a group and rewards each according to its improvement over the group average, eliminating the need for a value network and reducing variance.
 The objective is defined as: